intel-lab-lkp/linux/Documentation/arch/x86/amd-debugging.rst

 This information is read by the kernel at bootup and printed into the syslog.
 When a random reboot occurs this message can be helpful to determine the next component to debug.

+To prevent unrelated reboot reasons from being retained among boots, the kernel clears all reason bits once reading the register.